-- a. derecognizes the assets (including goodwill) and liabilities of the subsidiary; - b. derecognizes the carrying amount of any non-controlling interest; - c. recognizes the fair value of the consideration received; - d. recognizes the fair value of any investment retained; - e. recognizes any surplus or deficit in profit or loss; and - f. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss.
+- a. derecognizes the assets (including goodwill) and liabilities of the subsidiary; - b. derecognizes the carrying amount of any non-controlling interest; - c. recognizes the fair value of the consideration received; - d. recognizes the fair value of any investment retained;

+- e. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss, or transfer directly to retained earnings if required by other IFRSs; and - f. recognizes any resulting difference in profit or loss.